 Market growth planning

-1. Sales territory alignment
+1. Sales territory management

-The previous chapter described how you use mapping software to enhance territory alignment (the process sets sales areas and workloads, allocates customers or products to representatives, and assigns personnel to territories).
+The previous chapter described how you use mapping software to enhance territory alignment (the process sets sales areas and workloads, allocates customers or products to representatives and assigns personnel to territories).
 Territory alignment provides value to organizations in several ways: